zencart/documentation/content/user/admin_pages/admin_dashboard.md

 <img src="/images/widget.png" alt="Widgets on home page" />

+The following widgets are prebuilt on your admin home page:

+- Statistics (product and category counts, reviews, etc.)
+- Special, Featured and Sale counts
+- Order counts by status
+- New Customers
+- Who's Online
+- Visitor History
+- New Orders
+- Monthly Sales

 If you have specific things you'd like to monitor on your site, you can build your own widget.
 See [building an admin widget](/dev/code/widget/) for details.